 Metal Halide bulbs are very bright out of the box, but not so much even after only 6 months of use.

 LED light is directional.
-The light goes where it is needed.
+The light goes where needed.
 No loss due to reflection.

 LED light is high quality light.
 You need less quantity when you have higher quality.